mohammadRezanilchiyan/Smart_Home_Object_Detection/README.md

 • Structure work package

-       - Item 1Why it solves a problem and meets a need.
+       - Item 1 Why it solves a problem and meets a need.

-       - Item 2What main features and elements make it truly stand out?
+       - Item 2 What main features and elements make it truly stand out?

-       - Item 3Why this will benefit the recipients and represent an excellent solution.
+       - Item 3 Why this will benefit the recipients and represent an excellent solution.